youyanggu/covid19_projections/estimating-true-infections.md

 1. Based on confirmed cases ([Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series)) and test positivity rate ([COVID Tracking Project](https://covidtracking.com/))
 2. Based on confirmed deaths ([Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series))

-Both methods yield a similar result: the true number of infections peaked at around 400-500k new infections per day in July, compared to 300k new infections per day in March.
+Both methods yield a similar result: the true number of new infections peaked at around 400-500k new infections per day in July, compared to 300k new infections per day in March.
+In total, as of July 2020, we estimate over 30 million Americans have been infected at some point by the SARS-CoV-2 virus.

 ![True Infections Plot 3](/assets/images/estimate_true_infections_3.png)